Christmas Bird Count for Kids!

 What is CBC4Kids?

 CBC4Kids is a nationwide event coordinated locally by naturalist groups such as Wye Marsh throughout December and January.
+It is a fun winter birdwatching event that provides kids and families with a unique opportunity to learn about birds, connect with nature, and join the "Citizen Science" movement.

 Where: Wye Marsh Wildlife Centre